Generative learning for the problem of critical slowing down in lattice Gross Neveu model: HMC SIMULATION

 \subsection{HMC Simulation and Observables}

 In this work, we simulate for $N_f=2$, with lattice size=$32\times32$.
 During HMC simulation, we adjust the MD step-size to keep acceptance rate around $\sim 80\% $ with legitimate autocorrelation time.
+In this work we set MD step size to 0.1 and trajectory lenght to 1.
 We left first 500 lattice configurations for thermalization.
 At each $\lambda$ values in the range [0.6 - 2.5], we generate 4000 lattice configurations for training dataset and baseline for evaluation of our proposed C-GAN, which is discussed further in section VI.

 The quantity: $\bar{\sigma}=\frac{1}{N}\sum_x{\sigma(x)}$, which is measured in a single lattice configuration can be use to study the phase transition as it's ensemble average has direct relation to Chiral Condensate $\langle\overline{\psi}\psi\rangle$.
 However, there is a problem with quantity $\bar{\sigma}$ as its ensemble average $\langle\bar{\sigma}\rangle$ vanishes even for $\lambda \lessapprox\lambda_{crit}$ i.e. even for broken phase close to the critical point.
-This can be seen from Fig.\ref{Fig1} which is calculated near critical point where configurations fluctuates between two minimum and hence average $\langle\bar{\sigma}\rangle$ nearly vanishes.
+This can be seen from \Cref{Fig1} which is calculated near critical point where configurations fluctuates between two minimum and hence average $\langle\bar{\sigma}\rangle$ nearly vanishes.
 This is due to the ability of configurations to make tunnel from one minimum to the other.
 So instead of using $\langle\bar{\sigma}\rangle$, we choose $\langle|\bar{\sigma}|\rangle$ as our order parameter which is a suitable observable to study phase transition.
 One more observable of importance is susceptibility.
 The two observables can be defined as

 where $N$ is the lattice volume.